MicrosoftDocs/dynamics-365-project-operations/articles/time/copilot-in-time-entry.md

 1. Open the **Time Entries** page.
 1. Begin a chat conversation by selecting the Copilot icon to expand the Copilot sidecar.
 1. In the chat window, enter _Generate comments_ or _Add external comments_.
 Then select the **Enter** key.
+1. A follow-up response then asks you to pick between "Current Week", "Previous Week" and "Next Week".
+Select "Current Week" to generate comments for the work week that you are currently in.

     Copilot first responds, "Working on it," and begins to use details such as the **Project**, **Project Task**, **Role**, and **Duration** values of each time entry to generate a generic first draft of the external comments.
 It then responds with the generated external comments for each time entry.
 Each generated comment is shown as an editable text box and can immediately be modified.